faberjs/faber-cli/README.md

 -  `--dry` – Simulate the actions without making any changes. (_DRY_ stands for **_Don't Run Yet_**).
 -  `--data` – Encoded JSON data to be passed to the script.
 -  `--no-preview` – Do not show the JSON data preview.
+-  `--no-results` – Do not show the actions results.

 #### What it does?